*batteries not included: AN Adorable family of Small alien Drones

 Hmmm, lots of talk about science, but what’s the plot you ask?
 Remember that fairy tale about the elves helping the nice shoemaker and his wife-- Bingo.
 The alien UAVs are the little elves helping the lovable old couple save their building being demolished by the bad landlord.
 But there’s nothing wrong with being yet another version of a familiar trope when there’s lovable robots involved.

-Grab some popcorn, someone to hug, put this on the big screen and go “awwwww” at the sheer adorableness of the alien robots.
+Grab some popcorn, get the family on the couch, put this on the big screen and go “awwwww” at the sheer adorableness of the alien robots.
 The movie moves fast enough you won’t have time to think about the difficulty aerial manipulation and multi-robot coordination, but give a little nod of approval to the Fix-It family.

 Buy or rent *batteries not included today on Amazon Prime Video – follow the link below: